Log cabins or block built homes – which is best?

 Log cabins are environmentally friendly

+If you were asked “which was more environmentally friendly, log cabins or block built homes?”, it would not take you long to decide!
 The carbon footprint of concrete and steel production is HUGE!
-Nobody with any concern for the environment would ever build a block house.
+Nobody with any concern for the environment would ever build a block built home.
 In fact, it is the opinion of this writer that block build houses should be banned under the latest building regulations.
 What is the point in building an A2 rated house to save carbon emissions over time, if that same house has produced years equivalent of carbon emissions in its production?
 Pure madness!

 Log cabins are healthier to live in

 Which would you say generates a more healthy interior environment, log cabins or block built homes?
 Of course its log cabins, once they are well built, well-insulated and draught-proofed, and built with a double wall.

 Because of the absence of plasterboard walls, there is very little dust in a log cabin.
 The natural wood walls resonate with our own natural needs.
 They exude a warmth that you will not get from plasterboard.
 They even reflect sound in a very natural way, smoothing off louder, harsher sounds and helping everyone to relax!